lineality/definition_behavior_studies/README.md

 We can improve and cultivate perception by observing perception (including: indirectly observing perception).
 We can observe the effects of abstraction (effects of observation and definition).
+We can identify and correct distortions in signals, perception, processing, coordination, decision, and transmission.
 We can operationally define 'policy' as algorithms for non-collapse based on dynamics of system and definition collapse. (plus context?)
 We can better understand the relationship between disinformation and system collapse.
 We can define indeterminate-incompetence-and-malice as part of system collapse.